Gavrielsh/Community-Detection-in-Complex-Networks/README.md

 # Methodology

-The project employs a rigorous methodology, beginning with a comprehensive review of existing literature on community detection.
-Following this, various algorithms will be implemented and tested on synthetic and real-world networks to evaluate their performance.
-The development process adheres to best coding practices, with an emphasis on modularity, readability, and robustness.
+The project beginning with a review of existing literature on community detection.
+Following this, various algorithms will be implemented and tested on real-world networks to evaluate their performance

 # Technologies

-Programming Languages: [Specify languages, e.g., Python, Java] Libraries/Frameworks: [Specify libraries, e.g., NetworkX for Python, Gephi for network visualization]
+Programming Languages: Python
-Tools: [Specify tools, e.g., Git for version control, Docker for containerization] How to Use
+Libraries/Frameworks: ???
-[Provide instructions on how to set up the project, install necessary dependencies, and run the tool.
-Include examples of how to use the software to detect communities in a network.]
+Tools: GitHub ,Visual Studio code.

 # Acknowledgements

-We extend our gratitude to our project advisors and the faculty at Azrieli College of Engineering for their invaluable guidance and support throughout this project.
+We extend our gratitude to our project advisor mr.Tzur Luria at Azrieli College of Engineering for his guidance and support throughout this project.